hyperledger/fabric-chaincode-java/RELEASING.md

 ## Interim Build Publishing

 The nightly Azure Pipeline Builds will also publish the 'dev' drivers to Artifactory.
 These can be accessed via the repository at
 ```
     maven {
         url "https://hyperledger.jfrog.io/hyperledger/fabric-maven"
     }
 ```

-These 'dev' drivers are built from the master branch only, and have a version format including the date for example `2.3.1.dev.20210303`.
+These 'dev' drivers are built from the main branch only, and have a version format including the date for example `2.3.1.dev.20210303`.
 They can be accessed in a build file like this

 ```
 dependencies {